Tiwaloluwa-ops/My-DSA-Capstone-Project/README.md

   ### **1. Project Scope**
 - **Dataset:** 1,465 products with 16 fields (product details, pricing, discounts, ratings, and reviews).
-- **Tools Used:** Microsoft Excel (PivotTables, Formulas, Charts, Dashboard)
+- **Tools Used:** Microsoft Excel (For clenaing, PivotTables, Formulas, Charts, Dashboard)
 - **Key Deliverables:**
   - Data cleaning and preprocessing
   - 14 analytical questions answered using PivotTables
   - Interactive Excel dashboard summarizing insights

+## Solution to Analysis Tasks
+### 1. Average Discount Percentage by Product Category
+ Represented as a pivot table

+- This will show which categories tend to have the highest/lower discounts